 - Your investors have to be city-minded individuals who truly believe in your downtown.
 You should be confident in the investment like any other financial undertaking, but it’s important that everyone understand that the driving force behind the project is as much, if not more so, improving your city as profit.

-- Keep everyday decision making to as small a group as possible but create formal mechanism for individual investors to weigh-in on large decisions and continue to feel a sense of ownership.
+- Keep everyday decision-making to as small a group as possible, but create a formal mechanism for individual investors to weigh-in on large decisions and continue to feel a sense of ownership.

 The 120 E Maumee LLC’s Operating Agreement is available upon request.